jzonthemtn/hashitalks2021-terraform-nlp/README.md

 # ML Models from Training to Serving: A Terraform Journey

-This repository contains the code for the 2021 HashiTalks presentation.
+This repository contains the code for the [HashiTalks 2021](https://events.hashicorp.com/hashitalks2021) presentation.
 This project facilitates the automated training and serving of NLP NER models on AWS.

 ## Presentation Abstract